Proven Reasons Why Too Much Sugar is BadAll Admin

 Increased sugar intake has been linked with quite a few illnesses.
 This includes heart diseases as well.
 As a whole, heart diseases are known to be the leading cause of death in the world.
 Those who indulge in a high-sugar diet might suffer from inflammation in the body, obesity, high blood pressure levels and high sugar levels in the body.
 All of these factors increase the risk of developing heart diseases.

-It has also been widely observed that consuming a lot of sugar can lead to the formation of fatting deposits in the arteries.
+It has also been widely observed that consuming a lot can lead to the formation of fatting deposits in the arteries.
 This is called atherosclerosis.
 It can lead to heart attacks if the artery gets clogged too much.

 - It causes acne